 Secondly, think about the flow from one step to another – are there any points where the path can split?
 How about if a task fails one of the verification phases, where is it sent back to?

-Finally, make sure your flowchart convention is consistent and easily recognisable across the whole diagram.
+Finally, make sure your flowchart convention is consistent and easily recognizable across the whole diagram.

 Here’s an example project management process flowchart for a development team: